wpo365/wpo365-login/README.txt

 = 4.0 =
 * Added license validation for the Personal Blog (free) version, in order to prevent the creation of more than 3 users (unlimited users can still be created manually).

+= 4.1 =
+* Fixed "Undefined index page" notice visible on the admin page